 What Does Citric Acid Work Well With?

-Citric acid works well with formulators to elevate the stability, performance, and overall experience of different cosmetic products.
+Citric acid works well with formulators to elevate the stability, performance, and overall experience of various cosmetic products.

 It is easily soluble in water and can be added to almost any product that incorporates it.
 However, it cannot be used in anhydrous products like body butters.